LaMonte Wade Jr Preview, Player Props: Giants vs. Phillies

-LaMonte Wade Jr -- with an on-base percentage of .242 in his past 10 games, 143 points lower than his season-long percentage -- will be in action for the San Francisco Giants against the Philadelphia Phillies, with Aaron Nola on the hill, on August 21 at 6:40 PM ET.
+On Tuesday, LaMonte Wade Jr (.229 on-base percentage in past 10 games, 154 points below season-long percentage) and the San Francisco Giants play the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+First pitch is at 6:40 PM ET.

-He notched a home run while going 2-for-4 in his previous game against the Braves.
+He notched a home run while going 1-for-4 in his last game against the Phillies.

 LaMonte Wade Jr Game Info & Props vs. the Phillies